ToonyLoony/ToonyLoony/README.md

 - 🌱 I’m currently learning everything 🤣

-- 🥅 2022 Goals: Learn as much as i can thats CyberSecurity related and reach the rank of pro hacker on HTB 🤞
+- 🥅 2022 Goals: Obtain the EJPT certification, whilst also reaching the rank of pro hacker on HTB 🤞

 - ⚡ Fun fact: I love to play football